PxlSyl/egui-desktop/README.md

 ## 🎯 Goal

 As a developer who uses this framework to build my own desktop applications, I'm passionate about rust and egui and want to make desktop development easier for Rust programmers.
-This framework addresses the common pain points when building native-feeling desktop apps with egui and custom window bars:
+This framework addresses the common pain points when building native-feeling desktop apps with egui and custom title bars:

 - **Native integration**: Seamless window decorations and platform-specific behaviors
 - **Developer experience**: Simple APIs that handle complex cross-platform differences